 Russkoye Depot 2015: Russian soldiers standing next to the wooden ammunition crates.

 Ammo crates can be stored in the open because inside they have a sealed metal foil casing which contains the shells, rockets, grenades, bullets etc.

-The below April 2018 satellite image of Russkoye reveals a cluster of burnt trees.
-With other trees and bushes all around, the extent of the fire could have been far worse.
+The below April 2018 satellite image of Russkoye reveals a number of burnt trees around the depots barracks and command buildings.
+With an abundance of trees and bushes all around and should the wind have been blowing in a different direction, the extent of the fire could have been far worse.